meteor/validated-method/README.md

 You can define a method on a non-default DDP connection by passing an extra `connection` option to the constructor.

+#### Secret server code

+If you want to keep some of your method code secret on the server, check out [Served Files](http://guide.meteor.com/security.html#served-files) from the Meteor Guide.

 ### Using a ValidatedMethod

 #### method#call(args: Object)